Frank Barrie

-Frank Barrie (born 19 September 1936) is a British actor, director and writer.
-He made his acting debut in 1959 in a production of Henry IV, Part 2 at the York Theatre Royal.
-He proved to be a successful Shakespearean actor throughout his career.
-More recently, he starred in Lunch with Marlene, a 2008 tribute to Noël Coward and Marlene Dietrich and in 2010 was cast as Edward Bishop, a gentleman friend of Dot Cotton in Eastenders.
+Frank Smith (19 September 1936 – 30 June 2025), known professionally as Frank Barrie, was an English actor, director and writer.
+He made his acting debut in 1959 in a production of Henry IV, Part 2, at the York Theatre Royal.
+He was a successful Shakespearean actor throughout his career.
+In 2008 he starred in Lunch with Marlene, a tribute to Noël Coward and Marlene Dietrich, and in 2010 was cast as Edward Bishop in EastEnders.